joogle404/SQL-Portfolio/README.md

       by Sylvia Moestl Vasilik.

 ## Database Info
-All the queries are performed on the Nothwind Database and SQL editor used for performing these queries is Microsoft SQL Server Management Studio.
+All the queries are performed on the Northwind Database and SQL editor used for performing these queries is Microsoft SQL Server Management Studio.

 ## Database Acces
 You can find the Northwind Database info and steps to add it to SSMS from this link